The pattern for women’s turtleneck ROLL UP:

 - Modal (many different colors)

-Choose fabrics with the weight (grammage) below 230g/m2.
+Choose fabrics with a weight (grammage) below 230g/m2.

 There are three versions of this pattern: